 - Europe: 184.108.40.206

 - Asia: 220.127.116.11

 - Tap “Back >” at the top left of the screen.

 - Type in the Wi-Fi password and click “Join” at the top right

-- Once logged in you will see a screen which will say something like “iCloudDNSBypass.net” at the top.
+- Once logged in you will see a screen that will say something like “iCloudDNSBypass.net” at the top.

 There are some dodgy people out there who sell devices knowing that they have an activation lock on them.
 The best thing to do is check for this before you pay for it.

-If you are able to get your hands on the device before you pay for it do the following:
+If you are able to get your hands on the iPhone or iPad before you pay for it do the following: